-By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item no. 23 inclusive as listed below.
+By consensus, the Board agreed that one roll call vote would be taken and considered the vote on agenda item no. 23.
 The recommendations were individually discussed but acted upon at one time.

 Approve Project Budget and Award Construction Contracts for Renovation, Townsend Hall and Wardall Hall, Illinois Street Residence Halls, Urbana